CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       * GeoIntersects(geom, intersectSchemaName, intersectTableName, geomCol)
       * GeoIntersects(geom, intersectSchemaName, intersectTableName)
       * GeoIntersects(geom, intersectTableName)
-    * e.g. GeoIntersects(POLYGON, public, intersect_tab, intersect_geo) returns TRUE is POLYGON intersects with the intersect_geo
+    * e.g. GeoIntersects(POLYGON, public, intersect_tab, intersect_geo) returns TRUE is POLYGON intersects with the intersect_geo.

 * **GeoIntersectionGreaterThan**(*geometry* **geom**, *text* **intersectSchemaName**, *text* **intersectTableName**, *geometry* **geomCol**, *text* **returnCol**, *text* **method**, *numeric* **lowerBound**)
     * Runs GeoIntersection and passes the **returnCol** from the intersecting polygon to IsGreaterThan.
 See GeoIntersectionText for full details.
     * Default error codes are 'OUT_OF_RANGE' for text attributes, -9999 for numeric attributes and NULL for other types.
     * Variants are:
       * GeoIntersectionGreaterThan(geom, intersectSchemaName, intersectTableName, geomCol, returnCol, method, lowerBound)
-    * GeoIntersectionGreaterThan(POLYGON, public, intersect_tab, intersect_geo, NUMBER, GREATEST_AREA, 10)
+    * GeoIntersectionGreaterThan(POLYGON, public, intersect_tab, intersect_geo, NUMBER, GREATEST_AREA, 10) returns TRUE if the intersecting polygon has a value greater than 10.

 ## Translation Functions